We stand vindicated, say farm unions as cops begin removing barricades at farmers' protest sites | Headlines

 The Delhi Police's decision comes days after a Supreme Court hearing that saw farmer unions arguing that the police were responsible for the blockade at the city's borders.

-Bhartiya Kisan Union (BKU) office-bearers said police and not farmers had blocked roads, adding that they are being ''reopened on the directions of the Supreme Court''.
+Bhartiya Kisan Union (BKU) office-bearers said the police and not the farmers had blocked roads, adding that they are being ''reopened on the directions of the Supreme Court''.

-In light of the removal of barricades at Ghazipur border protest site, BKU leader Rakesh Tikait said, “The future course of the ongoing farmers’ protest would be decided by the Samyukta Kisan Morcha, which is leading the movement against the three farm laws.”
+In light of the removal of barricades at the Ghazipur border protest site, BKU leader Rakesh Tikait said, ''The future course of the ongoing farmers' protest would be decided by the Samyukta Kisan Morcha, which is leading the movement against the three farm laws.''
 Senior farmer leader and SKM member Darshan Pal said false allegations were being levelled against farmers that they have blocked roads, which have been rejected by us since day one.

 Pal said at Singhu border, farmers have occupied the portion of road which is already closed for traffic due to construction of a flyover.